LLN273/RNaseP_pseudoknot/README.md

 ## Pipeline used in:

 # RNase P cleavage of pseudo-knot substrates reveals differences in active site architecture that depends on residue N<sub>-1</sub> in the 5' leader
-David Kosek, Luis Leal, Ema Kikovska, Guanzhong Mao, Shiying Wu, Samuel Flores and Leif A. Kirsebom
+David Kosek, J.L.
+Leal, Ema Kikovska, Guanzhong Mao, Shiying Wu, Samuel Flores and Leif A. Kirsebom

 ____